 Coin Pouch Tutorial Materials

--fat quarters of Kiss Me, Kate
+- Fat quarters of Kiss Me, Kate or use scrap fabric pieces

--scraps of fusible interfacing
+- Scraps of fusible interfacing (affiliate links)

--scraps of canvas
+- Scraps of canvas

--pattern download (see below!)
+- Pattern download (see below!)

 Helpful tools